swcarpentry-ja/carpentries-coc/topic_folders/mentoring/mentoring-subcommittee-roles.md

 #### Requirements

-- Member of the Mentoring Subcommittee
+- Member of the Mentoring Committee

 #### To Volunteer

-- Join the Mentoring Subcommittee, and contact the chair(s) when the position is open
+- Join the Mentoring Committee, and contact the chair(s) when the position is open

 #### Checklists and Resources